Signed in as:

 The device you are using must have fully functioning video and audio, i.e., webcam, microphone, and speakers.
 You should carry out a functionality check before joining the course.

 The device you are using must be equipped to access external websites and able to download documents and files directly from external sources or via video conferencing software ‘chat’.
-You should check with your IT Department before joining the course.
+If in doubt, you should check the functionality of your device with your IT Department before joining the course.

 Your examination room must be quiet, in an undisturbed location, with adequate space, lighting and ventilation.